AkashIwnK/MemUsageTracker/README.md

 # MemUsageTracker
 Light-weight script to track memory usage overtime by monitoring the highest water mark periodically.
+The script is implemented to be as efficient and light-weight (use less memory resources) as possible.

 ## Build
+* On Linux:
   ```
   $make
   ```